HACKhalo2/Speedruns/Games/Chrono_Cross/Guides/Any%_Good_Ending.md

 # Chrono Cross

-Any % run on PSN currently.
+Any% run on PSN currently.
 I based a lot of my notes off the guides found [here][1] (Can't overstate the use of EvilAsh's notes and run from RPG Limit Break I filled in some new runner gaps, but this is basically just an extension of his notes.) and [here][3], as well as the speedrun from [RPG Limit Break][4].